 Other examples that might apply in the workplace include requiring flexibility in working hours as this may discriminate against women.
 Similarly, requiring employees to work Fridays after dusk or on Sundays may discriminate against particular religious groups.

-This is covered in our Guide to Harassment and Bullying which can be found at Guidance on Dealing with Harassment and Bullying.
+This is covered in our Guide to Harassment and Bullying.

 Those alleging or bringing a claim of discrimination or others who support a person in doing so, including giving evidence on their behalf, are given specific protection under the Act.
 This provides that it is unlawful to treat a person less favourably because they have, or are believed to have done any of these things.
 Examples of victimisation might include a refusal to provide training, non payment of a bonus, or refusal to agree to a holiday request.
 This is a non-exhaustive list and any act by the employer to the employee’s detriment up to and including dismissal might amount to victimisation.